solita/solita.github.com/_posts/2024-06-10-what-is-a-list-anyway.md

 In LISP this is called the *cons cell* and its slots are called [CAR and CDR](https://en.wikipedia.org/wiki/CAR_and_CDR) respectively.

-So we can clearly see that "a list" is not a thing in and of itself, but rather an amalgamation of cons cells.
+So we can see that "a list" is not a thing in and of itself, but rather an amalgamation of cons cells.
 Many Object Oriented programming languages, like Java, provide a [List class](https://docs.oracle.com/javase%2F8%2Fdocs%2Fapi%2F%2F/java/util/List.html) which differs from the original lispy view of things and models the whole instead of the part.